AIMotionLab-SZTAKI/skybrush-server/README.md

    issue with the motion capture system, the drone's position will diverge.
 If you turned on the drone's tracking in motive *after* the server was launched, you need to restart the server.
+7. You can connect to the skybrush server's web ui on http://localhost:5000/app/.